telliott99/SimpleView/README.md

 We have propagated an action from the button to the MWC to the Helper;  grabbed a reference there to the App Delegate and thus to the MWC, passed the action to its outlet myView, and then finally called a function in the view.

 One last detail about views.
-It happens that code can change the status of the model, but the view is not appropriately updated.
+It may happen that code has changed the status of the model, but the view is not appropriately updated.

 The way to force the view to redraw itself is to put something like this in the view